Soundpauli/NI404/README.md

 THE OPEN SOURCE SAMPLE-SEQUENCER FOR EVERYONE.

-The NI404 is an innovative, open-source DIY sample-sequencer from soundpauli - inspired by the classic Etch-A-Sketch, tailored for beginners and DIY enthusiasts.
+The NI404 is an innovative, open-source DIY sample-sequencer from SP_ (formaly known as soundpauli) - inspired by the classic Etch-A-Sketch, tailored for beginners and DIY enthusiasts.
 Designed around the Teensy Microcontroller and Audioboard from PJRC, this device offers an accessible entry point into the world of music creation.
 The NI404 is more than just a musical instrument; it's a journey into the world of sound exploration, perfect for live performances, studio sessions, or simply having fun creating music.
 Whether you're a seasoned musician or a curious beginner, the NI404 is your gateway to an exciting world of musical possibilities.

 EASY TO USE.